forestryio/forestry.io/hugo/content/blog/custom-configuration-for-data-files.md

 ![](/uploads/2018/09/organize-sections.gif)

 ***

+{{% tip "SELECT FIELDS" %}}

+If you're using Data Files as a source for your Select Fields you might have to make a few additional changes.
+See our [migration guide](/docs/troubleshooting/migrate-select-fields-to-new-data-file-sections/)

+{{% /tip %}}

 That's it!
 You can now add as many sections as you like and you can even put content and data files under the same heading (if that makes sense for your site).